TC310 Space Geotechnics

 # Type Full Name Country

-1 Chair Zili Li United Kingdom
+1 Chair Zili Li Ireland

 2 Vice Chair Pooneh Maghoul Canada